tgvashworth/integrator/README.md

 - *setup* should do the work of the action, changing the application and updating the model
 - *assert* should check that *setup* work was carried out successfully, and throw if it wasn't.
 Assertions should generally be made with comparisons between the *state of the page* and the *model*
 - *teardown* should undo any work done in setup that would otherwise prevent a user from carrying on their work (for example, closing a modal)
-- *done* should check that *teardown* was carried out successfully, and throw if it wasn't
+- *teardown-assert* should check that *teardown* was carried out successfully, and throw if it wasn't

-It's going to take some time to figure out the correct usage of teardown, but currently my thinking is that you should:
+Teardown should:

-- use teardown to undo anything that significantly changes the user's view of the application
+- undo anything that significantly changes the user's view of the application
-- don't undo changes to the application's data (instead, update the model and compare)
+- not undo changes to the application's *data* (instead, update the model and compare)

 #### Dependencies

-Actions can (should) specify that they are *dependent on other actions*.
+Actions can specify that they are *dependent on other actions*.

 Integrator figures out what actions it needs to run by looking at each action's dependencies, running actions in order such that a particular action's dependencies are *always run first*.

 Actions that depend on each other *form a graph* that Integrator uses determine what to run when.

-It can randomly choose actions from the graph, and moves from action-to-action in way that optimises for the *least amount of work*.
+In *random-walk* mode Integrator randomly choose actions from the graph, and moves from action-to-action in way that optimises for the *least amount of work*.
 It will not teardown anything that it doesn't need to.
-This mode of operation is is called a 'random walk'.

 #### Model